stenslae/BatteryPackTesting/README.md

-Modified code from Josh Kempe.
+C++ and CMake Program or DAQFactory Version 20.5 Express or up.

 Takes readings of the voltage over a battery pack over time to determine the total watt-hours of the battery pack.
 Uses a LabJack T7.

 Reads onto a CSV file for further analysis.
-To run, you must have CMake and VS code for C++.
-Open the CMake file in VS and Press Build<Build All.
-Wait for the build to complete then run battery.exe.

 Expected Connections Are As Follows: